The Neutral Zone (Star Trek: The Next Generation): Writing and casting

-Due to the impending Writers Guild of America strike, writer and co-executive producer Maurice Hurley developed the teleplay in a day and a half from fan fiction written by Deborah McIntyre and Mona Clee.
+Due to the impending Writers Guild of America strike, writer and co-executive producer Maurice Hurley developed the teleplay in a day and a half from a story submission purchased by Paramount written by Deborah McIntyre and Mona Clee.
 Due to the strike, certain story ideas were removed from the plot including the planned first appearance of the Borg, which was delayed until the second-season episode "Q Who".
 "The Neutral Zone" was originally intended to be the first of a two-part episode but due to the strike there wasn't enough time to write the second part and so the story was shortened.
-The second episode would have seen the Enterprise and the Romulans unite against the Borg.
+The second episode would have had the Enterprise and the Romulans unite against the Borg.
 The script that was shot was a first draft and due to the writer's strike, no amendments were made.
-Director James L. Conway later explained, "If there hadn't been a strike, I think it would have been a better script."
+Director James L. Conway later explained: "If there hadn't been a strike, I think it would have been a better script."
 It was the second episode of The Next Generation directed by Conway, the first being "Justice".
 He did not direct another episode until "Frame of Mind" during season six.

-In the writers and directors' guide for the series, written by the show's creator Gene Roddenberry prior to the first season, Romulans were covered by one of the main writing rules which stated "No stories about warfare with Klingons and Romulans and no stories with Vulcans.
+In the writers and directors' guide for the series, written by the show's creator Gene Roddenberry prior to the first season, Romulans were covered by one of the main writing rules that stated: "No stories about warfare with Klingons and Romulans and no stories with Vulcans.
 We are determined not to copy ourselves and believe there must be other interesting aliens in a galaxy filled with billions of stars and planets."
 Following the perceived failure of the Ferengi as the main villains of TNG by the production staff, the Romulans became the main villains during the early years of the series.
 This was in addition to the Borg, who were originally developed as an insectoid race for this episode but became a race of cyborgs by the time they first appeared in "Q Who".
 While the Romulans made their first TNG appearance in this episode, they had been mentioned in "Angel One" and "Heart of Glory".
 The episode was the final one of season one to be completed, with production wrapping ten months after it began on "Encounter at Farpoint".